Project 1882

 Hens and roosters

 It doesn't have to be this way.
 Project 1882 actively works to ensure better conditions for hens and to put an end to the killing of male chicks.
-For example, we have played a leading role in phasing out cages in egg factories in both Sweden and the EU, and we will continue until the last cage has been opened.
+For example, we have played a leading role in phasing out cages in egg factory farms in both Sweden and the EU, and we will continue until the last cage has been opened.

 Read more